Do You Get Used to Heels? Here’s How to Do It

 Running in Heels

-While running in heels is not recommended, emergencies may arise.
+While running in heel is not recommended, emergencies may arise.
 In such cases, keep your weight shifted to the balls of your feet to maintain balance and minimize strain on your ankles.
 A quick, controlled motion is key; try to avoid long strides, and always assess your surroundings to prevent falls.

 All Day Events